Who should be applying for REUs?

 I have already participated in one of the REU programs at UCF.
 Can I apply again?

-Spots in each REU program generally prefer to accept first time applicants, however, each REU program is run differently.
+REU programs generally prefer to accept first time applicants to fill available spots; however, each REU program is managed differently.
 As such, there is a possibility that you may be able to participate in the same REU program.
 For more detailed considerations, we ask you to reach out to the respective PI of each REU program with more questions.

 Who should I contact for my application status?